 Dangerously Genre Savvy: Despite having a whole Evronian army at his service, he is smart enough to leave a way to escape should things backfire.
-They do but his plan fails due to Zotnamoutgambiting him.
+They do but his plan fails due to Zotnamoutgambiting him and having his escape vehicle sabotaged and with a gun trained on it.
 Also, after being almost deleted by Ducklair's vocal password in his first appearance, he programmed his auditory sensors to not hear it.

 A 5Y droid who in her first appearance served as Paperinik's "housemaid" when he first visited the 23rd century.
 The way the hero considered droids equal to humans encouraged her to rebel against humanity.First appearance: Paperinik New Adventures #5 "Portrait of the Young Hero"